DvaDvaD/CS50W/README.md

 # CS50's Web Programming with Python and JavaScript
-CS50W lecture source codes and projects
+This repository contains the source code for CS50W lectures and projects.